Frequently Asked Questions

 Shipping

-• We ship anywhere in the USA, all states and territories.
+• We ship from Brooklyn, New York, USA, to anywhere in the USA, all states and territories, including APOs, FPOs, and DPOs.

-• We love the United States Postal Service (USPS) and use them by default.
+• We love UPS and use them by default.

-• Sure!
 Just contact me after you've made your order and we'll work it out.
-No prob!
+No problem!

 Problems (Solutions!)